 What is the Business Diversity Subcabinet Community of Practice?

 It is a network for state procurement professionals to share best practices and ideas to increase use of certified minority-, women- and veteran-owned businesses.
-The Community of Practice has created an online resource directory to house the vetted best practices and tools to access, share, and implement supplier diversity best practices.
+The Community of Practice is working on tools to implement supplier diversity best practices.